Bucket policy

 -

-A policy that prohibits downloading objects from the specified IP address:
+Rule that prohibits objects to be downloaded from the specified IP address:

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": "*", "Action": "*", "Resource": "arn:aws:s3:::<bucket name>/*" }, { "Effect": "Deny", "Principal": "*", "Action": "s3:GetObject", "Resource": "arn:aws:s3:::<bucket name>/*", "Condition": { "IpAddress": { "aws:SourceIp": "100.101.102.103" } } } ] }